contentauth/c2pa-python/tests/http_resolver/README.md

 ## Platform differences: Linux, Windows, macOS

-The trampoline itself behaves identically everywhere, but three areas differ per platform in ways that bite resolver implementers.
+Three things can affect the resolver depending on the platform.

 ### 1. The C runtime and the response buffer (why a resolver never allocates)

-The response body buffer must be allocated by the **same C runtime whose `free()` the native library calls** (on the Rust side that is `libc::free`).
-On Linux and macOS there is effectively one C runtime per process (glibc/musl, libSystem), so "the process's own libc" is always the right allocator. **Windows is different:** a process can host several C runtimes side by side, each with its own heap.
-Rust's MSVC targets link the Universal CRT, so `free` there is `ucrtbase`'s, while the legacy `msvcrt.dll` is a *different* heap.
-Allocating from one and freeing into the other is heap corruption, not a leak, and it corrupts silently until it crashes somewhere unrelated.
+The response body buffer must be allocated by the **same C runtime whose `free()` the native library calls** (on the native side that is `libc::free`).
+On Linux and macOS there is effectively one C runtime per process, so "the process's own libc" is always the right allocator. **Windows is different:** a process can host several C runtimes side by side, each with its own heap.
+The native library links the Universal CRT, so its `free` is `ucrtbase`'s, while the legacy `msvcrt.dll` is a *different* heap.
+Allocating from one and freeing into the other is heap corruption, and it corrupts silently until it crashes somewhere unrelated.

 This is the reason the bindings carry `ManagedResource._get_native_malloc()` rather than allocating the response buffer from Python's own memory or a plain `ctypes` call.
 The helper resolves, once and lazily, the exact `malloc` whose heap matches the native library's `free`:

-- On Windows it loads `ucrtbase` first and falls back to `msvcrt`, matching the CRT that Rust's `libc::free` uses.
+- On Windows it loads `ucrtbase` first and falls back to `msvcrt`, matching the CRT the native library's `free` uses.
 - On Linux and macOS it opens the process's own C library with `ctypes.CDLL(None)`, so its `malloc` and the native `free` come from the same libc.

 The helper also sets `malloc.restype = ctypes.c_void_p`.
 Without that, `ctypes` assumes a `c_int` return and truncates a 64-bit pointer to 32 bits.
 The truncated address handed to native `free` is a second, quieter way to corrupt the heap.
 The looked-up function is cached on the class, so the resolution happens at most once per process.